Fort Behavioral Health

 Fort Behavioral Health - Fort Worth, TX

 Fort Behavioral Health is an addiction treatment center located at 7140 Oakmont Boulevard in the 76132 zip code in Fort Worth, TX.
 It is operated by a private for-profit organization.
-Fort Behavioral Health provides buprenorphine detox, buprenorphine maintenance and administers naltrexone.
-Some of the treatment approaches used by Fort Behavioral Health include motivational incentives, anger management and substance use counseling approach.
-Fort Behavioral Health also specializes in detox services and offers cocaine detox, in-patient methamphetamines detoxification and inpatient alcohol detoxification.
-Fort Behavioral Health provides partial hospitalization, residential long term heroin treatment and regular outpatient heroin treatment.
-It also provides residential heroin use treatment and supervised heroin detox.
+Fort Behavioral Health provides suboxone prescription, buprenorphine detoxification and buprenorphine maintenance.
+Some of the treatment approaches used by Fort Behavioral Health include motivational interviewing, DBT and anger management.
+Fort Behavioral Health also specializes in detox services and offers in-patient methamphetamines detoxification, inpatient alcohol detoxification and inpatient heroin detox.
+Fort Behavioral Health provides residential long term heroin rehab, residential heroin detoxification and outpatient heroin treatment.
+It also provides residential treatment for heroin use and inpatient heroin detox.

 Address: 7140 Oakmont Boulevard, Fort Worth, TX 76132